Blogging + email marketing is the perfect combination to build a six-figure blog.

 Starting an email list was the best business decision I ever made.
 Without an email list, I’m just another blogger.
 But with the power of an email list behind me, I run a real business.

-Here’s several reasons why you need an email list.
+Here are several reasons why you need an email list.